mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "What about the ship I came in on?" he said.
 "Couldn't I sneak onboard without them knowing?"

 Casra looked at him with eyes of conviction.
 "You either love your bundmaman very much or not at all, throwing your life away so carelessly," thi said.
-"What sort of trouble did thi get caught up in that thi couldn't even be sent here?"
+"What sort of trouble did thi get caught up in that you have to go chasing after hae?"

 He understood Casra to be quite perceptive but hadn't prepared for what he would do when the topic of Liffa would inevitably come up.
 "It's a long story," he said.